atomicthumbs/torch-rnn/doc/flags.md

 - `-seq_length`: Number of timesteps for which the recurrent network is unrolled for backpropagation through time.

 **Model options**:
+- `-resume_from`: Path to a resume checkpoint from a previous run of `train.lua`.
+Use this to pick up training with the EXACT same options and state from a previous training run that was interrupted.
+If this flag is passed then ALL OTHER options will be ignored.
 - `-init_from`: Path to a checkpoint file from a previous run of `train.lua`.
-Use this to continue training from an existing checkpoint; if this flag is passed then the other flags in this section will be ignored and the architecture from the existing checkpoint will be used instead.
+Use this to continue training from an existing checkpoint; if this flag is passed then ONLY the other flags in THIS SECTION will be ignored and the architecture from the existing checkpoint will be used instead.
 - `-reset_iterations`: Set this to 0 to restore the iteration counter of a previous run.
 Default is 1 (do not restore iteration counter).
 Only applicable if `-init_from` option is used.
 - `-model_type`: The type of recurrent network to use; either `lstm` (default) or `rnn`. `lstm` is slower but better.
 - `-wordvec_size`: Dimension of learned word vector embeddings; default is 64.
 You probably won't need to change this.